 LamPORE is deployable in both high-throughput, centralised settings as well as smaller, local environments for quick turnaround of a large number of samples, opening up opportunities for future routine screening.

-Twenty-four to ninety-six samples or, through the use of additional barcodes, up to 768 samples can be processed in just over an hour on a single MinION Flow Cell, or using more barcodes can enable the sequencing of 768 samples on a MinION Flow Cell, requiring an additional ~3 hours sequencing time.
+Twenty-four to ninety-six samples or, through the use of additional barcodes, up to 768 samples can be processed on a single MinION Flow Cell, or using more barcodes one flow cell can enable the sequencing of 768 samples on a MinION Flow Cell.
 The GridION can process up to five times this many samples.

 How does it work?